 However, the complexity of the mechanic itself has to grow with the users’ actions or it will become boring.
 Rules need to be defined at the beginning of the game and the board should develop along the game’s progress.

-Finally – If you are developing or already owned a hyper casual game and want to know what is the most advanced platform to measure ad-revenue, send us a demo request today!
+Finally – If you are developing or already owned a hyper casual game and want to know what is the best converting ad-creatives in the market, you should check out AdIntel!